pongasoft/re-edit/README.md

 --------------------------------

 - CMake based Dear ImGui application
-- Uses glfw/metal on macOS (uses `metal-cpp` so that `main.cpp` is a cpp file, not Objective-C like in the example provided by Dear ImGui)
+- Uses raylib for the ImGui backend
-- Uses glfw/OpenGL3 on Windows
+- Uses custom shader for live image editing
+- Render to texture for merging raylib + custom shader and ImGui
 - Uses Dear ImGui docking branch to allow to dock windows (offer quick way to toggle between horizontal/vertical layouts)
 - Clickable, zoomable "panel" where widgets can be freely moved around (100% ImGui code with rendered textures and mouse event handling)
 - Uses a "Welcome" window which occupies the entire available space and properly resizes as the (native) window is resized